Synthetify/synthetify-protocol/docs/docs/stats.md

 slug: /stats
 ---

-### Statistic View
+### Statistic Tab

-Statistic view includes four different parts:
+Statistic tab includes four different parts:
 - the top part contains a line graph.
 - the middle section consists of:
     - Statistic cards
-    - Debt pool
+    - Total debt
 - the bottom part consists of a bar showing the collateral structure.

 ### Top chart

 On the chart we can observe the daily change:
-- volume
+- exchange volume
-- liquidation
+- liquidation value
-- mint
+- minted synthetics
-- burn
+- burnt synthetics
 - user count

 ![Stats-top-chart](/img/docs/topChart.png)